lukacupic/RProject/README.md

 # RProject
-RProject is a simple simulator of the Risk rproject.board game.
+RProject is a simple simulator of the Risk board game.